 / Performance stock units (PSUs)

-The Company grants share-based benefits to eligible employees with a view to attracting and retaining the best talent, encouraging employees to align individual performances with the Company objectives, and promoting their increased participation in the growth of the Company.
+The Company grants share-based benefits to eligible employees with a view to attract, retain the best talent, and encourage employees to align individual performances with the Company objectives, and promote their increased participation in the growth of the Company.

 Infosys Expanded Stock Ownership Program 2019 ("the 2019 Plan")